 Baubles are smashed, turkey’s trodden into the carpet and there are more red wine rings on the table than you can count.
 FFS.

-4. You can’t bring yourself to turn on the Christmas tree lights…
+4. You can’t bring yourself to glance at the Christmas decorations or turn on the tree lights…

 The sharp sting of reality stops you in your tracks.

 5. Realising there’s no point in wearing your ‘fancy’ clothes

 Because no one gives a crap what you wear on a ‘regular’ day.

 6. You develop a hatred for fairisle prints/Christmas jumpers/novelty socks

 I can’t stand this incessant taunting any longer.

 7. Festive films on TV just feel wrong

 Get news, competitions and special offers direct to your inbox